lrspeiser/sigmagravity/README.md

 ### 2.4 Acceleration Dependence

-The enhancement factor depends on the local gravitational acceleration through:
+The enhancement factor depends on the local baryonic gravitational acceleration g = g_bar through:

 $$h(g) = \sqrt{\frac{g^\dagger}{g}} \cdot \frac{g^\dagger}{g^\dagger + g}$$

+where g is the Newtonian acceleration from baryonic matter alone (not the total observed acceleration).
 This function produces flat rotation curves at low acceleration (g << g†) and recovers Newtonian/GR gravity at high acceleration (g >> g†).

 ### 2.5 The Critical Acceleration Scale